Best Ever Caramel Corn With Nuts (Irresistible!)

 plain popcorn in large bowl.

-Heat oven to 250F/121C.
 Pop the popcorn kernels in a large pot or buy pre-popped plain non-GMO popcorn.

-butter, brown sugar and salt in pot.
+Butter, brown sugar, corn syrup and salt in a pot.

 Bring butter, brown sugar, corn syrup and salt to a boil in a medium saucepan.